 As you will have been aware, we have been planning and working towards our Community Think Tank Hui on Well-being for over a year now and we are committed to doing it justice and making a positive difference for student well-being.
 However, due to recent tragedies within our community, and on the advice of a number of professional organisations and agencies including the Ministry of Education, Ngā Mātāpuna o te Waihora Kāhui Ako have made the decision to postpone our Community Think Tank Hui which was to be held on Wednesday 14 August.
 The new date is Monday 25th of November.
-There will still be two workshop times that you can attend – 3.30pm and 7.00pm – at the Ellesmere College Gymnasium.
 We apologise for any inconvenience and we look forward to coming together as a community on Monday 25th of November.

 On Monday 21st August the Minister of Education, Nikki Kaye, approved the Community of Learning – Kāhui Ako (CoL) submission from Ellesmere College, Southbridge School, Leeston consolidated school and Dunsandel School.

 What does this mean for our school?
 A CoL is a group of education and training providers that form around children and young people’s learning pathways, and work together to help them achieve their full potential.

 What are the next steps?
 The four schools will spend time working through the following: